Jamestown Arts Center

-The organization's non-profit mission is to engage, enrich and inspire the community through extraordinary arts and educational experiences.

 The JAC is operated by a volunteer Board of Directors, an Executive Director, and a staff of administrators, educators and volunteers.
 It is supported by philanthropic contributions and a membership program that includes supporters and affiliated artists.

 The Jamestown Arts Center presents free art exhibitions in its galleries year-round, as well as outdoor sculptures and murals at its site, and a Biennial Outdoor Arts Experience exhibition of outdoor artworks throughout the town of Jamestown RI.
 Exhibitions have included the work of internationally exhibited artists such as Jenny Holzer, Barbara Kruger, Aboudia, Leslie Dill, Edwin Schlossberg, and Glenn Ligon.

 The JAC offers arts education for people of all ages, providing a year-round schedule of classes, camps, and workshops for children, teens, and adults.

 History

 The arts center was founded by a group of Jamestown, RI community members in 2007.
 In December 2009, the Jamestown Arts Center purchased a building at 18-24 Valley Street the renovated studio and gallery space opened on April 1, 2011.
 The JAC was awarded Best Art Gallery in Newport County by Rhode Island Monthly Magazine's Best of Rhode Island.
 The JAC was awarded $15,000 from the National Endowment for the Arts in 2018 and $50,000 in 2020.